Rudolf Schauffler

 Rudolf Schauffler (born 11 August 1889 in Ulm– died 6 February 1968) was a German mathematician, who was most notable for being the nominal head of the Linguistics and Cryptanalysis section of Pers Z S, the Signal Intelligence Agency of the German Foreign Office (Auswärtiges Amt) before and during World War II.

 Life

-Before World War I Schauffler had been a schoolmaster after studying mathematics, physics and languages at the University of Tübingen and the Ludwig Maximilian University of Munich.
-During World War I he was gassed.
+Before World War I, Schauffler had been a schoolmaster after studying mathematics, physics and languages at the University of Tübingen and the Ludwig-Maximilians-Universität München.
+During World War I, he was gassed.
 During the first world war, Schauffler worked as a cryptanalyst at the German army headquarters.
-After the war Schauffler found the work of schoolmaster to be too difficult and decided to join Pers Z S. Schauffler was recruited by Kurt Selchow and joined on the 1 December 1918.
-Selchow who also recruited Werner Kunze, Adolf Paschke, Karl Zastrow, Wilhelm Brandes, and Ernst Hoffmann for the unit as he had known them during the war.
+After the war, Schauffler found the work of schoolmaster to be too difficult and decided to join Pers Z S. Schauffler was recruited by Kurt Selchow and joined on 1 December 1918.
+Selchow also recruited Werner Kunze, Adolf Paschke, Karl Zastrow, Wilhelm Brandes, and Ernst Hoffmann for the unit as he had known them during the war.

 Although he did not have a Doctor of Philosophy degree nor did he habilitate while in office, Schauffler was most definitely a real mathematician.
 The mathematician and cryptographer Erich Hüttenhain in his evaluation of Schauffler regarded him as a true scientist.